 This gap is the point of the most famous bridging of Meteora.
-Almost everybody manages it on aid, because you have to be tall and strong to make it all free.
+Almost everybody manages it on aid, because it needs to be tall and strong to make it all free.

 You can descent from here to the deck with 2 rappels following the Nordweg (North route).
 1x30m (don't use the summit ring, there is another one for rappeling) to the jammed block/ledge and 1x40m to the ground.

----East side, new wave abseilling by Gustl.
+-East side, new wave abseiling by Gustl.
 1x50+!!!m (includes the rope streching), to bolts in nowhere, then another 1x45m open air rappel to the ground.
 Brrrrrr!

 Something very important for abseiling in Meteora is the way of putting the knot through the 'horizontal' rings.
 You have to put the rope with the knot (the rope for the pull) on the downside of the ring (between the ring and the rock).
 Otherwise maybe there is a problem, because the pulling rope is blocking the other rope, pressing it with the ring to the rock.

 The time for the whole route with descent is about 2:00 to 4:30 for the most parties.
 The rock quality in Eiertanz is generally good, except some loose rock reported on the description.
 The route has hundreds of repeats.
 ENJOY!

 For this route you need: 2x50m half/twin ropes, helmet, personal gear (harness, lockers, belay/rappel device, climbing shoes), slings and 8-10 quickdraws, some medium/large nuts, 2 medium cams or hexes.